 14. Subsection (j) clarifies the contents of the Governor's report in three ways.
 First, it requires that the Governor include in the report all of the evidence on which the Governor relied to determine that a public-health emergency exists, including any "additional evidence" that may have come to light after the Governor declared the public-health emergency and before the Governor has made publicly available the report required under subsection (i).
 Yet, this requirement no longer applies once the Governor has made the report publicly available.
 In that way, subsection (j) does not require the Governor to continuously update the report with new information.
 So, for example, a Governor might declare a public-health emergency on January 1 because there is an unusually high number of deaths that have resulted from a novel virus.
 On January 3 the Governor is preparing the report required under subsection (i), but the Governor has yet to make that report publicly available.
 On January 3, the Governor learns that infections with the virus are so widespread as to risk depleting certain medical resources, which new evidence further supports declaring a public-health emergency.
 Under subsection (j), the Governor must include in the report both the unusually high number of deaths from the virus and the fact that infections with the virus are cause certain medical resources to be depleted.
-On January 5, the Governor makes the report publicly available, and the Governor's obligation under subsection (j) to include "additional evidence" in the report ends.
-Second, subsection (j) clarifies that the Governor is not required to include in the report any information that is protected from disclosure by other state law.
+On January 5, the Governor makes the report publicly available, and the Governor's obligation under subsection (i) to include "additional evidence" in the report ends.
+Second, subsection (i) clarifies that the Governor is not required to include in the report any information that is protected from disclosure by other state law.
+Whether particular information is privileged, confidential, or otherwise exempt from disclosure and what, if any, exceptions may apply is determined by other state law.
 So, for example, if other state law declares that any personal information (e.g., name, address, medical history) contained in a medical record is confidential, the Governor is not required, under subsection (j), to include it in the report.
 Third, subsection (j) clarifies that, in the report, the Governor must explain how a declaration of a public-health emergency is rationally based on the evidence shared in the report.